-The booming popularity of social media has spawned an opportunity for fraudsters keen to get their hands on your personal details.
+The all-consuming global popularity of social media has spawned an opportunity for fraudsters keen to get their hands on your personal details.

-Criminals are creating fake online profiles on a range of sites, from Facebook to Twitter and LinkedIn.
+Criminals have been known to target a range of social media sites, from Facebook to Twitter and LinkedIn, with fake online profiles.
 They send connection requests in the hope that the unwary will accept and divulge a goldmine of information about themselves and their whereabouts.

 So how do you guard against becoming a victim?
-Here are some warning signs to watch out for to spot a fake profile:
+Here are some warning signs to watch out for and spot a fake profile:

 Fake accounts often have no image attached to their profile – they may also have a name that doesn’t make any sense at all.
 Search their name online and see what comes up.